AndrewKhans/N64-Stick-Converter/Readme.md

 	{0, 0}, // X, Y scaling factors for grey quadrant
 	{0, 0}, // X, Y scaling factors for green quadrant
 }

 uint8_t extraScalingFactors[4] = {
-	0, // Y factor for the north area above the yellow/green quadrants 0, // X factor for east
+	0, // Y factor for the triangle area to the north
+	0, // X factor for the triangle area to the east
-	0, // Y factor for south
+	0, // Y factor for the triangle area to the south
-	0, // X factor for west
+	0, // X factor for the triangle area to the west
 }
 ```